Growing Degree Days Calculator

 | Direct GDD | Uses the supplied nonnegative daily GDD value. | Uses the supplied nonnegative daily GDD value. | Uses the supplied nonnegative daily GDD value. |

-Direct GDD rows are useful when a weather service, pest bulletin, or station report has already calculated daily heat units with the exact method you want.
-Mixing direct GDD rows with raw temperature rows can be valid, but only when the outside source uses the same unit scale, base, cap, and method assumptions.
+Direct GDD rows are appropriate when a trusted bulletin, weather station, or spreadsheet has already calculated daily heat units with the exact method you want.
+Mixing direct GDD rows with raw temperature rows only makes sense when the outside values use the same unit scale, base, cap, and method assumptions.

 | Rule | Boundary | Result effect |